ATOC 4815/5815

 username = __token__

-password = pypi-YOUR_TOKEN_HERE
+password = pypi-AgEIcGFja2FnZV...

 Never commit .pypirc to git.
 It contains your secret token.
+Add it to your .gitignore:

 Step 2: Upload with twine

-python -m build # build your package first
+python -m build # creates dist/

 twine upload --repository testpypi dist/*